top of page

 • Project dashboard (originally called "deals")

 💡 Once I started sketching the mobile screen detail, I realized my initial side-by-side To Do List "statuses" on the whiteboard architectural exploration wouldn't work for a mobile layout.
-These initial sketches still show the side-by-side layout, but I adjusted the layout in the wireframes.
+These initial sketches still show the side-by-side layout, but I adjusted the layout later in the wireframes.

 To Do List Stages, Drag &.
 Drop